hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/keys_and_signatures/README.md

 The nRF Connect SDK also has some information about bootloaders and security at [Secure Boot](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/nrf/security_chapter.html#secure-boot).
 Before reading further, I recommend having a look at the more basic theory under [Bootloader samples](../).

+## Hash andn verification
+You can calculate a hash of an image to verify that the image has not changed.
+For example google "sha256 tutorial" if you want to know more.

 ## Why Sign images?
 So that you know that **only you** can send firmware updates to your devices.